by Corrine Previte ’17

 Lastly, in one of her concluding remarks, Clinton said that she believes that “we are stronger together and we will go forward together.
 And you should never, ever regret fighting for that.”
 One of her final words was in reference to scripture, saying, “Scripture tells us, ‘Let us not grow weary in doing good, for in due season we shall reap if we do not lose heart.’”
 With that, Clinton wrapped up her 2016 election campaign.

 By the time the nominees finished their speeches, it became evident to the American public that a severe level of division demarcating in the U.S. has evolved.
 Many U.S. citizens were elated about the results, others were devastated and left in tears.
 Riots began to surge across the country, from threats of killing Trump to burning of the American flag.
 Social media websites, such as Twitter, Facebook and Instagram, also erupted after the results were announced.
-Even the Canadian immigration website crashed on the day of the election, as many Americans were researching how to migrate north and exit the U.S. Not only were people trying to leave the country, the state of California even went to the extreme and proposed the idea to secede from the U.S.
+Even the Canadian immigration website crashed on the day of the election, as many Americans were researching how to migrate north and exit the U.S. Average company for application services, like https://applicationfiling.com, reported hundreds inquiries with questions on immigration.
+Not only were people trying to leave the country, the state of California even went to the extreme and proposed the idea to secede from the U.S.

 Although many were devastated, others were also pleased by the results of the election.
 For instance, after the results of the election were revealed, Russian President Vladimir Putin called to congratulate Trump on his victory.
 Putin also proposed the idea of restoring ties with the U.S.